TemTea/Tildes/src/site/notes/Home.md

 Incensed from a turned down dime,
 It turns out "I'm good" was not fine.
-Somewhere I'd crossed a line,
+Somewhere I'd crossed a line.
 Walked back until wall met spine.
+Then,

 Up by the xiphoid[^18], that's where the knife sits, and I Find how thin a line divides boy from divine,  or me from the lifeless.